neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

       `position`
         Position of the inspector group, small numbers are sorted on top

-  `launcher`
-    These settings configure the launcher behavior in the Neos UI for the node type

-    `searchCategory`
-      If searching for this node type in the launcher, the results will be grouped by this category.

 `properties`
   A list of named properties for this node type.
 For each property the following settings are available.